mithleshupadhyay/alarm_clock/docs/AI_DESIGN_PLAN.md

 - Missing alarm references fail with a clear CLI error.
 - Prefix cancellation is allowed only when the prefix is unique.
 - Invalid JSON in the store fails fast instead of silently dropping data.

+## Engineering Tradeoffs

+- `argparse` was chosen over a richer CLI framework to avoid unnecessary dependencies.
+- JSON persistence was chosen over SQLite because the assignment explicitly says no database and the data model is small.
+- Foreground scheduling was chosen over daemon behavior because it is explicit, easy to test, and honest for a small CLI submission.
+- One-shot alarms were chosen over recurring rules because recurring schedules introduce more parsing and edge cases than the core exercise needs.

 ## Validation Plan